Aimann/rsb-align-pub/README.md

 # Output files

-The pipeline generates the following output files in the following structure
+The pipeline generates the following output files in the following structure (using `RiboMarker` as an example `output_prefix`):

 ```
 /path/to/your/data/RiboMarker/